Jimit177/Askamedia/README.md

 # Welcome to Askamedia 📚🤖

 Askamedia is academic chatbot designed to answer questions based solely on Course PDF documents.
-It is ideal for students, educators, and researchers who want a smart assistant trained on their custom content — without using cloud APIs or pre-trained black-box LLMs.
+It is ideal for students, educators, and researchers who want a smart assistant trained on their custom content — without using cloud APIs o pre-trained black-box LLMs.

 ## Group members:
 1. Ankit Soni